Geolicious/qgis2leaf/README.md

 ## Version_changes

+* 2014-05-03 v.0.8: new logo, new UI: toggle visibility
+* 2014-05-01 v.0.7: new layer list control for export, non-ascii character encoding problem solved, fixed folder deletion problem, fixed problem with layer names starting with numbers
+* 2014-04-27 v.0.6: fixed installation issues for older python versions (thanks to [mlaloux](https://github.com/mlaloux)), enhanced list of basemap-providers (thanks to [leaflet-providers](https://github.com/leaflet/extras/leaflet-providers/))
+* 2014-04-26 v.0.5: new control for full map support, optimized UI (thanks to [mtravis](https://github.com/mtravis), correct attribution for basemaps, new css file creation
+* 2014-04-25 v.0.4: new layer control for features (thanks to [RCura](https://github.com/RCura)), new GUI with extent setting possibility
+* 2014-04-24 v.0.3: new ui with dimension choice for webmap, enhanced html structure for better readability
+* 2014-04-23 v.0.2: added disambiguation of layer types to avoid break of loop.
 * 2014-04-22: initial commit
-* 2014-04-23: added disambiguation of layer types to avoid break of loop.

 ## Tests

-you may find testdata in the "test_data" folder.
+You may find testdata in the "test_data" folder.
-It was tested on Linux Mint.
+It was tested on Linux Mint. with QGIS 2.2 and Python 2.7.5+

 ## Contributors